retrouser955/discord-player-youtubei/README.md

 player.extractors.register(YoutubeiExtractor, {})
 ```

-#### Warning!!!
-Using this extractor result in cache with the name ".dpy".
-DO NOT PUSH THIS CACHE TO GITHUB, IT CONTAINS DATA SUCH AS YOUTUBE TOKENS

 ## Signing into YouTube

 With the power of youtubei.js, we can sign into YouTube through their YouTube TV API.